Panorpa cognata: As a model organism

 Condition of both female and male P. cognata ultimately play a role in a successful copulation.
 Once copulation is initiated, sperm transfer is maintained at a constant, linear rate, indicating that longer copulation periods allow for the transfer of more sperm, however, individual males have significantly varying rates of sperm transfer.
-Copulation duration is directly linked to the size of salivary nuptial gift presented to the female, with larger salivary gifts resulting in copulations of longer duration, and a greater number of sperm transferred.
+Copulation duration is directly linked to the size of the salivary nuptial gift presented to the female, with larger salivary gifts resulting in copulations of longer duration, and a greater number of sperm transferred.
 At the beginning of the breeding seasons, males are more particular in mate choice, choosing to expend more energy attracting and mating with females of good condition, while by the end of the breeding season, males are less picky towards female condition, and breed more indiscriminately.

 Male reproductive investment

 Investment in reproduction is costly for male P. cognata, as they must “woo” females, and eventually produce a salivary mass to initiate copulation.
 Once copulation has begun, sperm transfer itself is costly, as well.
 Sperm is transferred into the female via a sperm pump, which has two thick muscles, one on either side of the pump.
 Nutrient availability during the larval stage affects adult body weight, and the development of the males' salivary glands.
 Males with restricted access to nutrients in larval stage have reduced mating success compared to those of good condition with access to greater amounts of nutrients in the larval stage.
 Males of lower condition have less resources to produce nuptial gifts, resulting in smaller salivary masses, shorter mating duration, and less sperm transferred.
 To counteract their poor condition, males tend to have a longer premating duration than those of higher condition.
 Males of higher condition tend to have shorter premating periods and larger nuptial gifts.
 Premating rituals do not always finish in successful copulation, females abandon the male courting her for better, more attractive mates.
 Male P. cognata regulate their mating investment according to the amount of sperm competition.
 Female P. cognata store sperm from each male she mates with, and each consecutive mate has the ability to assess how much sperm she is storing, thus down-adjusting the male's investment in copulation with a female who has more sperm stored.